ArjunRekhi/ansible-aws/README.md

-# Provisioning and Configuring an AWS ec2-instance instance as a webserver using Ansible
+# Provisioning and Configuring an AWS ec2-instance as a webserver using Ansible